uswds/uswds/_layout-system/grids.md

     </div>
     <div class="usa-width-one-third">
       <h3>One Third</h3>
       <p>North Carolina is a state in the Southeastern United States.
-The state borders South Carolina and Georgia to the south, Tennessee to the west, Virginia to the north, and the Atlantic Ocean to the east.</p>
+North Carolina borders South Carolina and Georgia to the south, Tennessee to the west, Virginia to the north, and the Atlantic Ocean to the east.</p>
     </div>
   </div>
   <div class="usa-grid usa-grid-example usa-grid-text">